Graduate Diploma in Early Childhood Teaching

 It focuses on foregrounding Indigenous Worldviews and sustainability to equip you to foster a learning environment that values and promotes inclusivity, respect and sustainability for the growth of all children.
 By completing this course you will be able to provide rich educational experiences that make a positive impact on children and their communities.

-The program may be completed in one year full time or in two years part time, and includes 60 days of placement in multiple settings.
-It also contributes to CPD and is eligible for financial support from DET.
+The program may be completed in one year full time or in two years part-time, and includes 60 days of placement in multiple settings.
+It also contributes to CPD.

 Who is this course for?

-The Graduate Diploma in Early Childhood Teaching is ideal for early childhood educators wanting to upgrade their qualifications to meet the new requirements from DET or who want to advance into leadership roles within early childhood settings, as well as for those wanting to change careers to join the early childhood workforce.
+The Graduate Diploma in Early Childhood Teaching is ideal for early childhood educators wanting to upgrade their qualifications and advance into leadership roles within early childhood settings, as well as for those wanting to change careers to join the early childhood workforce.

 To take the course you must hold an undergraduate degree, or a diploma plus relevant work experience in a leadership position (eg Activity Group Leader, Head Teacher, Educational Leader, Group Leader) in an early childhood setting.
-For those who hold a diploma and have work experience, the University of Melbourne is the only university providing recognition of this prior learning as a pathway to gaining this qualification.
+For those who hold a diploma and have work experience, the University of Melbourne recognises this as an admission pathway to gaining this qualification.

 Why choose the University of Melbourne’s Graduate Diploma in Early Childhood Teaching?